Candy-Capilla/sql_challenge/README.md

 # sql_challenge

-## USING SQL make a Data Analysis:

-* List the following details of each employee: employee number, last name, first name, sex, and salary.

-* Create an SQL database and table schema as well as ERD based off of a series of provided CSV files.

-## Perform the following analysis in postgres SQL:
+#### Data Modeling

+Inspect the CSVs and sketch out an ERD of the tables.
+Using tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

+#### Data Engineering

+* Use the information you have to create a table schema for each of the six CSV files.
+Remember to specify data types, primary keys, foreign keys, and other constraints.

+* Import each CSV file into the corresponding SQL table.

+#### Data Analysis

+Once completed database, do following:

-* List the following details of each employee: employee number, last name, first name, sex, and salary.
+1. List the following details of each employee: employee number, last name, first name, gender, and salary.

-* List first name, last name, and hire date for employees who were hired in 1986.
+2. List employees who were hired in 1986.

-* List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.

-* List the department of each employee with the following information: employee number, last name, first name, and department name.
+4. List the department of each employee with the following information: employee number, last name, first name, and department name.

-* List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+5. List all employees whose first name is "Hercules" and last names begin with "B."

-* List all employees in the Sales department, including their employee number, last name, first name, and department name.
+6. List all employees in the Sales department, including their employee number, last name, first name, and department name.

-* List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-* In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-Then:

-Examine the database in a jupyter notebook using pandas and other various libraries

-Import the SQL database into Pandas

-Create a histogram to visualize the most common salary ranges for employees.

-Create a bar chart of average salary by title.